 Homework is important.

 But there are other things that are even more important: Responsibility, persistence, commitment, curiosity, and a love for learning.

 Homework is just a tool to reach these larger goals.
 Keep this in mind the next time you’re on the brink of losing your cool over homework.

-As you put the seven tips into practice, homework time will become more pleasant for both you and your children.
+As you put the 7 tips into practice, homework time will become more pleasant for both you and your children.
 Your parent-child relationship will improve, too.